 An independent contractor is a person who runs a one-owner business.
 Most independent contractors are sole proprietors who personally own their business and its assets.
-But an increasing number of independent contractors are forming single member limited liability companies (LLC) to own and operate their businesses.
+But an increasing number of independent contractors are forming single-member limited liability companies (SMLLC) to own and operate their businesses.

-A limited liability company is a type of business entity.
+A single-member limited liability company is a type of business entity owned by one person.
 You form an LLC by filing a document called articles of organization (or something similar) with your state's business filing office.
 In most states, this is the Secretary of State's office.
-For details, see Nolo's article "How to Form an LLC."
+For details, see "How to Form an LLC."

 All states allow LLCs to be formed, owned, and run by just one person.
 LLC owners are called members; thus, one-owner LLCs are called single-member limited liability companies, or SMLLCs for short.
 Any independent contractor can form an SMLLC to own and run a one-owner business.

-Forming an SMLLC can provide an independent contractor with some important advantages over being a sole proprietor.
+Forming a single-member LLC can provide an independent contractor with some important advantages over being a sole proprietor, including:

-In contrast, when you form an SMLLC you obtain limited liability.
+In contrast, when you form a single-member LLC you obtain limited liability.
 In fact, an SMLLC provides its owner with the same limited liability as a corporation.
 "Limited liability" means that the SMLLC owner is not personally responsible for paying debts incurred by the SMLLC business.
 Instead, only the SMLLC's money and assets can be taken to pay for such debts.
 An SMLLC's creditors can't touch the owner's personal funds like his or her personal bank account or personal property like a home.

 However, there can be a big exception to the general rule of no personal liability.
 SMLLC owners are often asked to personally guarantee bank loans and other SMLLC debts.
 When they do this, they lose the limited liability achieved by forming an SMLLC.